I was born in Curaçao, but I spent my childhood and adolescence in Venezuela, in 2002 I came back to Curaçao.

-Since January 2019 I started to paint the Chichi sculptures and I also became one of her staff members.
-I appreciate that she has given me the opportunity to perform more tasks.
-You can find me in the workshop of the Serena Art Factory at a table where I am filling paint in small pots, I am a workshop supervisor and finally I am also in the stores where we sell Chichi dolls.
+Since January 2019 I started to paint the Chichi sculptures and I also worked as one of her staff members for more then a year.
+I appreciated that she has given me the opportunity to perform more tasks.

 I usually paint in my parents’ dining room, but sometimes you see me sitting by the beach painting my sculptures.
 Sometimes you can find me in a quiet environment with plants, flowers, iguanas where I can hear the birds singing and that gives me more inspiration to paint.
 Occasionally I also get inspired by what our elders have done.
 When you see or buy one of dolls, you can recognize the Venezuelan techniques on them.

 When I bring the sculptures back to the atelier, sometimes I feel that I want to keep them to myself.
 That’s because a part of me is leaving with the Chichi.
 But that also makes me happy when a customer buys one of my Chichi and crosses the sea to another destination.
 It is just like a piece of my native Curaçao is going to another destination.